 For advice on how to apply for a tuition fee loan, visit www.gov.uk/student-finance

 Financial support may also be available to help you fund your living costs.
-This is means tested and depends on each individual’s circumstances.
+This is dependent on each individual’s circumstances.
 You may have to disclose information about your household income.
-You must be a full time UK student (EU students cannot apply).
+You must be a full time UK student (EU students can only apply if they have lived in the UK for 5 years).
 For advice on eligibility and applying, visit www.gov.uk/student-finance

-Graduates with a 2:1 and above, who are passionate about their subject and have the potential to be inspirational teachers can apply for a tax free scholarship of up to £28,000 with the appropriate professional body.
-As well as the financial award, scholars will receive a package of additional benefits provided by the professional bodies.
-Scholarships are available in Physics, Computing, Chemistry, Geography, Languages and Maths.
+Graduates with a 2:1 and above, who are passionate about their subject and have the potential to be inspirational teachers can apply for a tax-free scholarship of up to £26,000 with the appropriate professional body.
+Scholarships are available in Physics, Computing, Chemistry and Maths.
 Trainees who receive a scholarship will not also be eligible for the standard bursary.
 For more information visit this link.